vi/andrgesture/README.md

 The program listens either keyboard (i.e. power/voldn buttons) or touchscreen events, not both.
 Timeouts are used to manage that attention.

+Unfortuantely, native Android way of controlling the torch (e.g. for camera) stops working until reboot after `torchctl` (or sysfs brightness control) gets used.

 Usage
 ---